Table of Contents

 07. Less Reliance on Middle-Partiers

-• Bitcoin transfers happen directly between users, so banks and other middlemen are not needed.
+Bitcoin transfers happen directly between users, so banks and other intermediaries are unnecessary.

 08. Transparency and Trust